petrytech/googleartworkscrapperjs/README.md

 ## Google Artwork Scrapper

-Simple data scrapper from capturing data related to author and his/hers artwork
+Simple data scraper from capturing data related to author and his/hers artwork

 P.S: This is a POC